At a Glance

 (2) to help drive learning and continuous improvement.

-The plan has been developed based on a set of principles which include alignment with the management decision making needs of the project, results-based management approach, rooted in the theory of change and following a participatory and inclusive process.
+The plan has been developed based on a set of principles which include alignment with the management decision making needs of the project, a results-based management approach, rooted in the theory of change, and following a participatory and inclusive process.

 Results so far